What`s The Healthiest Coffee You Can Drink?

 # 6 The Latte

-Coffee contains the two harmful substances kahweol and cafestol, which can adversely affect your cholesterol levels and increase the risk of cardiovascular disease, and which are best filtered out when using a filter for the brewing method, which is not the case here.
+Coffee contains the two harmful substances kahweol and cafestol, which can adversely affect your cholesterol levels and increase cardiovascular disease risk.
+These are best filtered out when using a filter for the brewing method, which is not the case.

 # 5 French Press

 If coffee is to be served to many, the plunger is a favourite method that is easy and straightforward.

 But because the water draws with the coffee beans even after you push the filter down, most of the two harmful substances are excreted by this method, making the French press a weak candidate for the healthiest and best cup, even if it can taste heavenly.

 - What it is: A simple method of coffee brewing, which provides a rich coffee.
 Coarsely ground coffee beans are poured with water and pressed down into the bottom of the pot using a plunger with a wire screen.

 - Tip: Take the foam off the top with a spoon before putting the top on and stamping the coffee.

 - Health value: You do not take damage from a cup of punch coffee occasionally, but high consumption can be questionable.
 The problem is the coarse pitcher’s coarse filter, which allows several harmful substances to seep into the coffee.
 A daily intake of 4-5 cups of plunger coffee may involve a risk of cholesterol levels and the blood content of the blood vessel harmful substance homocysteine.